AsiaWi/snap-it-up-frontend/README.md

 - This feature allows users to see top most saved adverts, (3 for mobile)
 - The aim of this feature is both: to encourage users to be more active on the page and boost the pages and to improve the UI for desktop page

+PLEASE NOTE THIS FEATURE IN ADVERTS DETAIL VIEW HAS ONLY BEEN ADDED TO DESKTOP VIEW.
+I DECIDED NOT TO OVERCROWD THE PAGE WITH IT FOR MOBILE VIEW WHEN USERS INTENTIONALLY CLICKS TO VIEW MOMRE DETAILS ABOUT SPECIFIC ADVERT I WANTED TO PROVIDE EXACTLY THAT.
+I STILL THINK THIS IMPROVES UI IN DESKTOP VIEW SO HAVE LEFT IT THERE.

 #### Search adverts

 `As a USER I can SEARCH ADVERTS BY ITEM LOCATION OR KEYWORD/TAG NAME so that I CAN FIND ITEMS THAT I'M INTERESTED IN`